chocolatey/docs/input/en-us/central-management/setup/service.md

 ### Agents are unable to communicate with Chocolatey Central Management Service, CCM service log shows "Unable to start Kestrel"

-This is an known possible issue with CCM v0.6.0 and v0.6.1 due to changes in how the CCM service is hosted.
+This is a known issue with CCM v0.6.0 and v0.6.1 due to changes in how the CCM service is hosted.
 `netsh` bindings are no longer required for the CCM service, and you may also notice the bindings for the CCM service removed during upgrade.
 The identifying symptom of this issue is the following in the CCM service log file: